caglarorhan/nodejs-notes/node-basics.md

     })

 **Grouping Tests**
+``absolute`` is test name pattern.
+In grouping we can give this name to group instead of tests.
 Always group related test in ``describe`` block.
 And use ``it`` function instead of ``test`` function.

     const lib = require('../lib'); // require origin js file